supabase/realtime/forum/README.md

 If either clause is false the router **cannot decide its targets and falls back to fanning out to all nodes** (the real connected cluster, not the ring's member view — a freshly-restarted Scope's ring is just `[node()]`).
 The two checks are complementary: the `:view_hash` comparison catches sender/router *disagreement* (and the Scope-restart window, where a restarted router's view shrinks to `[node()]` and so mismatches), while `:ready` (vs. `:converging`) catches the *convergence* gap above — membership agreement holds, but not every holder has re-announced yet. `:ready` subsumes the old separate "not rebalancing" check, since the ring is necessarily settled by the time we reach it.

-`:status == :ready` is derived from `member_views`, a map of **each peer's most-recently-announced view hash**.
-A peer announces its view by finishing its own rebalance — either via its data-carrying `:receive_node_state` RPC (which echoes the sender's view) or, for a member that sent no snapshot, via a cheap async `{:rebalance_marker, source, view_hash}` (step 7).
-The handshake (`:muster_discover`/`_ack`) also piggybacks each side's view, so a node seeds `member_views` immediately — important after a Scope restart, where it would otherwise be empty.
+`:status == :ready` is derived from `member_views`, a map of **each peer's most-recently-announced `{view hash, announce watermark}`**.
+A peer announces its view by finishing its own rebalance — either via its data-carrying `:receive_node_state` RPC (which echoes the sender's view and that round's seq) or, for a member that sent no snapshot, via a cheap async `{:rebalance_marker, source, view_hash, seq}` (step 7).
+The handshake (`:muster_discover`/`_ack`) also piggybacks each side's view and watermark, so a node seeds `member_views` immediately — important after a Scope restart, where it would otherwise be empty.
 We are `:ready` once every member's latest view equals ours; otherwise `:converging`.

-The map is **latest-wins and never reset**, which is what makes the barrier converge.
+The map is **newest-seq-wins and never reset**, which is what makes the barrier converge.
 An announcement that arrives *before* the receiver has adopted that view is simply stored as that peer's latest view rather than discarded; the moment the receiver catches up to the same view, the agreement check passes.
 (An earlier set-and-reset design dropped such early announcements and could leave a router permanently stuck not-ready until the next membership change.)
+Picking the newest *seq* rather than the latest *arrival* matters because announcements travel on two channels (async dist sends and `:receive_node_state` RPCs), so an older marker can overtake a newer one — the seq comparison makes that reordering harmless.
 The degraded state is the safe one: any disagreement or missing entry keeps the node in `:converging`, so it floods (never misses) and self-corrects as announcements arrive.

 There is no readiness *timeout* — `:converging` is a fully-functional safe state (the node still routes as a sender and floods as a router), not a blocking wait, so there's nothing to time out.
 To bound the worst case, each node re-announces its current view to every member every `:view_heartbeat_interval_ms` (default 10 s).
 The event-driven path (rebalance announcements + the discovery handshake) normally converges in milliseconds; the heartbeat is the backstop that heals a dropped announcement *without* needing a membership change, turning a theoretical "stuck flooding forever" into "stuck for at most one heartbeat."
-It's idempotent with `member_views` (latest-wins), so a redundant heartbeat costs only a small message per member.
+It's idempotent with `member_views` (newest-seq-wins; the heartbeat re-sends the current watermark), so a redundant heartbeat costs only a small message per member.

 Because `:view_hash` is content-derived (`phash2` of the sorted node set) rather than a counter, it survives Scope restarts unchanged — a restarted router recomputes the same hash once it re-converges, and mismatches in the meantime.